-B. DETERMINATION OF THE MOST EFFICIENT SERVICE PROVIDER
+B. DETERMINATION OF THE MOST-EFFICIENT SERVICE PROVIDER

-Mono LAFCO will approve an annexation and (or) detachment only if the Commission determines that the annexing agency possesses the capability to provide better services for the affected population.
+Mono LAFCO will approve an annexation and (or) detachment only if the commission determines that the annexing agency possesses the capability to provide better services for the affected population.

 - 1. Best Combination of Service and Cost.
 For purposes of this standard, the best provider is the agency that provides the best combination of service cost and service level.
-In the case of providers with similar service costs, the provider with higher service levels shall normally be preferred.
-In the case of providers of similar service levels, the provider at the lowest cost shall normally be preferred.
-In comparing the providers of adequate but low-cost services, with high-quality, high-cost services, the Commission shall make the decision based on the facts of the specific situation, compliance with other Mono LAFCO policies and the preferences of the affected population. - 2.
+In the case of providers with similar service costs, the provider with higher service levels normally shall be preferred.
+In the case of providers of similar service levels, the provider at the lowest cost normally shall be preferred.
+In comparing the providers of adequate but low-cost services, with high-quality, high-cost services, the commission shall make the decision based on the facts of the specific situation, compliance with other Mono LAFCO policies and the preferences of the affected population. - 2.
 Annexation/Detachment.
 In the case of a city annexation and detachment from a special district, Mono LAFCO may consider the broader service issues in making the determination whether to approve the detachment and shift of services from the special district to the city.
-Even though looked at in isolation, the service provided by the special district may be the superior if evaluated under subsection a) above, Mono LAFCO may consider the overall efficiency advantages of a single multi-purpose agency and determine that these advantages justify the detachment from the special district and shift of service to the city. - 3.
-"Affected Population" Defined.
-For purposes of this standard, "affected population," means any of the following: - a.
-The population, which inhabits or will inhabit the area to be annexed. - b.
-The population already being served by the annexing agency. - c.
-The population of existing or potential alternative service providers. - 4.
-Factors to be Considered.
+Even though when looked at in isolation, the service provided by the special district may be superior, Mono LAFCO may consider the overall efficiency and advantages of a single multipurpose agency and determine that these advantages justify the shift of service to the multipurpose agency or city. - "Affected Population" Defined.
+For purposes of this standard, "affected population" means any of the following: - a.
+The population, which inhabits or will inhabit the subject territory; - b.
+The population already being served by the annexing agency; or - c.
+The population of existing or potential alternative service providers.

+- 4. Factors to be Considered.
 In evaluating the capability of an annexing agency or of alternative agencies, to provide the required service, Mono LAFCO shall utilize the information from the Municipal Service Reviews applicable to the proposed annexing entity, current service providers, and potential alternative service providers.
 In addition, Mono LAFCO shall take into account all of the following factors: - a.
 Physical accessibility of the territory to the agency's service provision resources.
-For example, is the agency the provider of sewer service whose plant can most easily gravity-feed from the subject territory? - b.
+For example, is the agency the provider of sewer service whose plant can most easily gravity-feed from the subject territory? b.
+The agency's possession of or ability to acquire resources necessary to provide the - b.
 The agency's possession of or ability to acquire resources necessary to provide the needed service.
 For example, an agency may be judged unable to acquire water rights necessary to provide the water services needed by a territory proposed for annexation. - c.
 The agency's historic service provision effectiveness and efficiency.
-For example, an agency may be judged an inefficient service provider if it has a previously documented history of service interruptions, accidents, safety hazards, excessive complaints, non-compliance with CEQA, illegal activities or excess costs/charges. - d.
+For example, an agency may be judged an inefficient service provider if it has a previously documented history of service interruptions, accidents, safety hazards, excessive complaints, noncompliance with CEQA, illegal activities or excess costs/charges. - d.
 The appropriateness of the agency's organizational structure to meet service needs.
-For example, Mono LAFCO may question whether a dependent district of a city is an appropriate provider of services outside the city boundaries, where the

-- population will have no ability to vote for the board of directors of that district. - e.
-The legislative policy established in the Cortese-Knox-Hertzberg Act to favor consolidation of services in a single multi-service provider over allowing the proliferation of single-purpose service agencies. - f.
-The possibility of a negative effect on alternative service providers and those who use their services. - g.
-Other information supplied by the agencies and (or) developed by Mono LAFCO. - h.
-The factors listed in Government Code Section 56668. - 5.
-Mono LAFCO Makes Determination.
+The legislative policy established in the Cortese-Knox-Hertzberg Act to favor consolidation of services into a single multi-service provider over allowing the proliferation of single-purpose service agencies. - e.
+The possibility of a negative effect on alternative service providers and those who use their services. - f.
+Other information supplied by the agencies and (or) developed by Mono LAFCO. - g.
+The factors listed in Government Code Section 56668. - Mono LAFCO Makes Determination.
 Mono LAFCO shall determine the most efficient overall service provider or combination of providers, not the affected agencies.